Call for Papers

 The symposium is organized by Kohei Watanabe (Institute for Advanced Study, Waseda University), Miklós Sebők (Centre for Social Sciences, Hungarian Academy of Sciences) and Lisa Lechner (University of Innsbruck).

 Submission of Proposals and Papers

-Proposals, along with an abstract of 250 words and six keywords, should be submitted via the submission form by 31 March 2019.
+Proposals, along with an abstract of 250 words and six keywords, should be submitted via the submission form by 7 April 2019 (extended from 31 March 2019).
 Notifications of acceptance are due by 30 April.
-The registration deadline is 30 August.
+The registration deadline is 31 July.
 Full-length papers must be uploaded by 31 August.
 Selected papers will be published in the symposium proceedings.